 III.
-Inform agency staff of Plain Writing Act's (Act) requirements:
+Inform Agency staff of Plain Writing Act's (Act) requirements:

 - a.
-Information on the Act is posted on the FLRA's intranet and internet sites. - b.
-The GC appointed four staff members to the newly-formed OGC Writing Committee in January 2012.
-As a result, the General Counsel issued the first-ever OGC Writing Policy in March 2012.
-This was followed up by a twopage two-sided laminated Quick Reference Guide in April 2012 distributed to all staff.
-The GC institutionalized the Writing Committee to provide ongoing assistance to other OGC committees, workgroups, and authors by reviewing all external written work of a policy nature. - c.
-The OGC Writing Committee implemented 2 new Writing initiatives in July 2012.
-The first is a Quarterly Writing Competition where the Committee awards a trophy and a small cash award to the author of a quality written document.
-The Committee also established a new feature in the OGC Connection (a newsletter for all OGC employees).
-Among other things, each column has a Writing Quiz and Writing Tip of the month.
+Information on the Act remains posted on the FLRA's intranet and internet sites. - b.
+The OGC Writing Committee has been in existence for two years.
+The OGC Writing Policy (March 2012) remains in effect.
+OGC employees continue to use the two-page two-sided laminated Quick Reference Guide (April 2012).
+The Writing Committee provides on-going assistance to other OGC committees, workgroups, and authors by reviewing all external written work of a policy nature. - c.
+The OGC Writing Committee continues to implement two new Writing initiatives.
+Through the Quarterly Writing Competition, the Committee awards a trophy and a small cash award to the author of a high-quality written document.
+During the past year several employees were the recipients of this award.
+The Committee continues to write a column in the OGC Connection (a newsletter for all OGC employees).
+Among other things, each column has a Writing Quiz and a Writing Tip of the month.
 The Committee also publishes in the OGC Connection the name of the winner of the Quarterly Writing Competition and the winning work product. - d.
-The Authority concluded a decision-writing initiative that it began in October 2011.
+The Authority continues to improve the changes that it implemented as part of the decision-writing initiative that it began in October 2011.
 A decision-writing workgroup provided the Authority's Members with several recommendations intended to improve the quality and readability of Authority decisions.
-These recommendations, all of which the Authority Members adopted, included: substituting more informative, "deep-issue statements" for the standard boilerplate in the "Statement of the Case" section; eliminating the "Positions of the Parties" section, and, instead, "weaving" the parties' arguments into the "Analysis" section; in the "Background" section, eliminating unnecessary cites to the record except when directly quoting or there is some need to know where in the record the point has been made; reducing acronyms and initialisms; eliminating "substantive" footnotes, to ensure that all relevant points of discussion appear in the text; moving case citations and record citations to footnotes, rather than keeping them in text, in order to improve readability; and changing the "Decision" and "Order" sections from passive to active voice.
+These recommendations, all of which the Authority Members adopted, include: substituting more informative, "deep-issue statements" for the standard boilerplate in the "Statement of the Case" section; eliminating the "Positions of the Parties" section, and, instead, "weaving" the parties' arguments into the "Analysis" section; in the "Background" section, eliminating unnecessary cites to the record except when directly quoting or there is some need to know where in the record the point has been made; reducing acronyms and initialisms; eliminating "substantive" footnotes, to ensure that all relevant points of discussion appear in the text; moving case citations and record citations to footnotes, rather than keeping them in text, in order to improve readability; and changing the "Decision" and "Order" sections from passive to active voice.